 12-0-1 In a procedural move, the committee removes the incident energy number and settles for a warning sign only.
-After polling electrical professionals, APPA enters an abstention vote, citing the need for more study of the legal ramifications of an incident energy number:
+After polling electrical professionals, APPA enters an abstention vote, citing the need for more study of the legal ramifications of an incident energy number.

 7-4-1 Now four panel members cast votes against the addition of the incident energy requirement to the labeling approved in 2002.
-APPA was the abstention that kept the from becoming code.
+APPA was the from becoming code.
 Since a 2/3 majority vote is required to change the NEC the proposal did not pass the Proposal vote.

 7-4-1 The voting in the comment stage affirmed the voting in the proposal stage.
-In its abstention, APPA suggests that many industries do not yet grasp the cost implicaincident energy number tions and suggests one more code cycle for the industry.
+In its abstention, APPA suggests that many industries do not yet abstention that kept the grasp the cost implicaincident energy number tions and suggests one more code cycle for the industry.
 This is as close as the voting ever got to mandating an incident energy number.

 1-9-2 Now nine panel members cast votes against the incident energy requirement in 110.16.
-The straw vote taken at the proposal meeting is a dramatic reversal in sentiment since 2002 large flash hazard conformity programs.
-Much remains jurisdiction dependent.
+The straw vote taken at the proposal meeting is a dramatic reversal in sentiment since 2002.